Mar 20, 2023

-Now that you have found a registrar through which to register your domain, the next step is to perform a domain name search.
+Now that you have found a registrar or web hosting provider to purchase your domain, the next step is to look up the domain availability via a domain search.

-When choosing a domain name, make sure to pick the right domain extension as well – it’s the suffix at the end of a web address.
+When choosing the right domain name, make sure to pick an appropriate extension as well, which is the suffix at the end of a web address.
 Domain name extensions are also referred to as top-level domains (TLDs).

 There are different types of domain extensions available, such as:

 - Country Code Top-Level Domain (ccTLD).
-This kind of TLD represents a specific country, letting both users and search engines know that a site is designed for visitors from a particular region.
-An example of this is the .us domain, which is the ccTLD for the United States.
+This type of TLD represents a specific country, letting users and search engines know that a site is designed for visitors from a particular region.
+An example is the .us extension – the ccTLD for the United States.

 - Sponsored Top-Level Domain (sTLD).
-It’s a type of TLD restricted to certain types of groups and organizations.
-Some of sTLD examples include .mil, .gov, and .edu.
+It’s a type of TLD restricted to certain groups and organizations.
+Some sTLD examples include .mil, .gov, and .edu.

 - Generic Top-Level Domain (gTLD).
-It’s the most common type of TLD – it doesn’t rely on a country code and can be used for general purposes.
-A few examples of gTLDs include .com, .org, and .net.
-This category also includes new extensions, such as .xyz, .club, and .online.
+It is the most common type of TLD and can be used for general purposes.
+Some popular examples of gTLDs include .com, .org, and .net.
+This category also includes newer extensions, such as .xyz, .club, and .online.

-Once you know what domain and extension to use, use our domain checker to find your desired domain name.
-Enter the name into the search bar and the tool will present you with a list of available domains.
-It will also display more extension and title suggestions, showing a wide range of domain ideas.
+Once you know what domain and extension to use, use our domain checker to review its availability.
+Simply enter your desired website name into the search bar, and the tool will offer a list of available domain names with various extension options and alternative suggestions.

-Another way to acquire the desired website name is to check its availability with alternative top-level domains.
-For instance, if you are running a technology-related business but .com or .io TLDs are already taken, try .tech domain.
-If you need a domain for an online portfolio, opt for .space.
+If your desired address is taken, consider alternative top-level domains.
+For instance, if you are running a technology-related business but .com and .io TLDs are unavailable, try the .tech extension.
+If you need a domain for an online portfolio, consider opting for .space.

-Also, don’t be afraid to experiment.
-There are many extensions that can be used for domain hacks.
-For instance, if you offer success coaching and you want a simple and memorable address but all popular options are already taken, you can use domain .ch as an ending to get a unique yourcoa.ch name.
+In general, don’t be afraid to experiment with different domain name and extension combinations.
+There are many TLDs you can use as domain hacks.
+For instance, if you offer career coaching but all the popular TLDs are already taken, try the .ch extension to get a unique yourcoa.ch name.

 3. Pick Your Domain